GloriaColmenares/Expansion-of-renewables/README.md

 # Expansion-of-renewables
-The code in this replication package constructs the analysis file from the six data sources () using R, Stata and Python.
-Two main files run all of the code to generate the data for the 15 figures and 3 tables in the paper.
-The replicator should expect the code to run for about 14 hours.
+The code in this replication package constructs the analysis file from the six data sources () using R, Stata, Python, and Excel.
+Five main files run all of the code to generate the data for the 14 figures and 8 tables in the paper.
+The replicator should expect the code to run for about X hours.

 Codes for "Expansion of Intermittent Renewables: Strategies, pass-through costs, and welfare distribution"

 **************************************************************************************